Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ### Registering the COC template

-`src/templates/index.tsx` is a directory of all the templates available in this renderer.
+`src/templates/index.tsx` is a file containing the configuration of all the templates available in this renderer.

 To register a new template, simply add it as a key to the `registry` constant.
-Take note that the key will be the `$template.name` value defined in the document data.
+Take note that the key is case sensitive and must match the `$template.name` value defined in the document data.

 Replace `src/templates/index.tsx` with the following code to add the new `COC` template: